FibreFoX/javafx-gradle-plugin/README.md

 upcoming Version 8.5.3 (???-2016)

+New
+* added `alternativePathToJarFile`-property to specify the jar-file which gets used for javafx-jar-transformation

 Bugfixes
 * fixed issue #29 regarding stdout/stderr not printed when Gradle is in daemon mode (which is default for Gradle 3 now)

 Enhancements
 * fixed issue #26 by providing a way to specify jar-file used for javapackager
 * updated proguard example using new `alternativePathToJarFile`-property
+* updated README.md